Accenture/aada/README.md

 Accenture Active Directory Authenticator

 ## Release information
+Release 1.0.4, published July 22, 2021 - Added simple check for missing
+expiration date in credentials file to force new credentials to be fetched.
+This solves the common issue of stale (older) credentials from prior versions of aada or aaca.
+Deleting the credentials file accomplishes the same results, just with more effort.
+Also changed the build mechanism to deliver all of the binaries inside platform and architecture specific zip files.
+The linux arm32 files work on Raspberry Pi systems running against the ARM v7 architecture.
+The linux arm64 work on ARM v8 or later.

 Release 1.0.3, published July 19, 2021 - First non-beta release of Mac
 M1 build.
 Better error handling, invalid switch detection, and proper usage display for help.